What are Concentrated Flavours?

 (Updated June 2020- from original post April 2015)

 Concentrated flavours have long played a role in our everyday food supply, and these same flavour types are being utilised for the production of commercial e-liquids, as well our DIY.
 Certain companies such as Purilum and Flavorah develop flavours specifically for the vaping market, although these too are created by flavorists or flavour chemists.

 The majority of the flavours we use for DIY, whilst the same as food grade, are water-based artificial concentrated flavours.
 Pure extracts and oils are not safe to vape, even though many flavours contain traces of extracts or natural oils.
 Never use flavours from supermarkets or food supply companies.

 If you’re not certain as to the type of flavours you should use, stick to one of the major manufacturers-brands I’ve listed below.

-Concentrated flavours have traditionally been mixed in a Propylene Glycol (PG) base, as it’s a great flavour carrier, however, VG or Vegetable Glycerine is becoming commonplace also.
+Concentrated flavours have traditionally been mixed in a Propylene Glycol (PG) base as it’s a great flavour carrier.
+However, VG or Vegetable Glycerine is at times utilised by a few manufacturers .
 Many of the ingredients used in the production of flavours are FDA approved and certified as GRAS – Generally regarded as safe.
-However, this does not cover vaping, or inhalation.
+However, this does not cover inhalation.
 It pertains to the use as food ingredients only.

 Flavours contain hundreds of ingredients, many even a few thousand – Naturally extracted compounds and oils, water, sweetening agents, additives, alcohols and far more secrets than the Colonels 11 herbs and spices.
 A few examples of the chemical components are – aldehydes, ethers, esters, hydrocarbons (terpenes, sesquiterpenes, etc.), ketones, lactones, phenols, and phenol ethers.